LENSS/EMSAssist/README.md

 ## 5 Notes

 * This repo contains the testing commands.
 The training commands are updating.
 * The current artifact can be evaluated with a bare-metal machine (prebuilt docker, and bare-metal configurations); We expect you may encounter some errors/issues when you want to evaluate EMSAssist on some non-bare metal machines (e.g., WSL, VM).
 If you have such needs, please file an issue for the feature request.
 We will see how we can help.
-This point is brought up by an anounymous artifact evaluation reviewer.
+This point is brought up by an anonymous artifact evaluation reviewer.
-* All anounymous artifact reviewers contribute to the current shape of this artifact.
-The artifact credits also go to the reviewers.
+* All anonymous artifact reviewers and artifact shepherd contribute to the current shape of this artifact.
+The artifact credits also go to the reviewers and shepherd.
 <!-- we create and activate a conda environment with tensorflow-gpu: `conda activate tf-gpu` -->